f3ath/json-api-dart/README.md

 When the server responds with `202 Accepted`, the client expects the Primary Data to always be a Resource (usually representing a job queue).
 In this case, [Response.document] and [Response.data] will be null.
 Instead, the response document will be placed to [Response.asyncDocument] (and [Response.asyncData]).
-Also in this case the [contentLocation](https://pub.dartlang.org/documentation/json_api/latest/json_api/Response/contentLocation.html) will point to the job queue resource.
+Also in this case the [Response.contentLocation] will point to the job queue resource.
 You can fetch the job queue resource periodically and check the type of the returned resource.
 Once the operation is complete, the request will return the created resource.

+# Server
+The server included in this package is still under development.
+It is not suitable for real production environment except for really simple demo or testing cases.

 [Response]: https://pub.dartlang.org/documentation/json_api/latest/json_api/Response-class.html